1540

 Baroness Marietheres Waldbott-Bassenheim dies on January 5th in Vienna.

-Her name will always be inseparable from the glorious history of Halbturn Castle.
-Her unshakable will and her visions led to the former ruin being resurrected and brought back to life.
-With admirable dedication and a deep understanding of the cultural significance of the castle she campaigned for this, not just the outer walls, but also to renew the soul of this place.
+Her name will always be inseparably linked with the glorious history of Halbturn Castle.
+Her unwavering determination and vision brought the former ruin back to life.
+With remarkable dedication and a deep understanding of the castle’s cultural significance, she worked not only to restore its outer walls but also to revive its very spirit.

-As founder and chairwoman of the cultural association, she managed its affairs with both passion and intelligence and under her leadership countless cultural events were launched and the castle became a lively center for art, music and literature.
+As founder and chairwoman of the cultural association, she managed its affairs with both passion and intelligence.
+Under her leadership, countless cultural events were launched, and the castle became a vibrant center for art, music, and literature.

 TODAY

-Markus Graf zu Königsegg-Aulendorf and his family live together at the Roten Hof.
+Markus Graf zu Königsegg-Aulendorf and his family live together at Roter Hof.

 Family Tree of the castle owners